p-DG cyclotomic nilHecke algebras II

 Throughout the paper we provide examples illustrating various concepts.
 In Section \ref{sec-appendix} we present the example of the quiver Schur algebra $S_2^4$.
 It is the most complicated example we consider in this work, and so we highlight some of its features separately in the appendix.

-\paragraph{Acknowledgements.} The authors would like to thank Catharina Stroppel and Daniel Tubbenhauer for their helpful and enlightening discussions on cellular algebras, and in particular, for teaching us the cellular basis for Webster algebras described in \cite{SWSchur} The authors would also like to thank Mikhail Khovanov and Aaron Lauda for helpful conversations.
+\paragraph{Acknowledgements.} The authors would like to thank Catharina Stroppel and Daniel Tubbenhauer for their helpful and enlightening discussions on cellular algebras, and in particular, for teaching us the cellular basis for Webster algebras described in \cite{SWSchur}.
+The authors would also like to thank Mikhail Khovanov and Aaron Lauda for helpful conversations.
+They would like to thank Ben Elias for his helpful suggestions and allowing them to use some diagrams in his joint works with the first author.
+They would also like to thank the referee for the detailed comments and corrections.
 Y.~Q.~benefited greatly from discussions and ongoing projects with Peter J.~McNamara.

 Y.~Q.~is partially supported by the NSF grant DMS-1763328.
 J.~S.~is supported by NSF grant DMS-1407394, PSC-CUNY Award 67144-0045, and Simons Foundation Collaboration Grant 516673.